whitehaven/call-of-gel/README.md

 ## Project Aims

-It is important to note the primary goal is to create realistic models to generate high-fidelity practice rounds with ultrasound-linked motor skills rather than teach specifics of procedures which are relatively simple in comparison.
+It is important to note the primary goal is to create realistic models to generate high-fidelity practice repetitions linking Seldinger technique motor skills to live ultrasound navigation.
+This complex skill is the most challenging component of Internal Medicine procedures, especially when practiced at different scales and depths with different tools (arterial vs IJ lines).
+The specifics of individual procedures are relatively simple in comparison, e.g., all-in-one radial arterial line "darts" vs needle-and-wire kits.

 - Create realistic ultrasound training materials approximating human tissue and vessels
   - target procedures are CVC and arterial line placement
   - this could be expanded to paracentesis, thoracentesis, and possibly lumbar puncture
 - Acceptable candidate gel formulation would be:
-  - minimally toxic in creation
+  - nontoxic to create and require minimal materials beside  those found in medical contexts
   - nontoxic to handle
   - provide realistic ultrasonographic return
   - facilitate durable fluid-fillable lumens